RicoSuter/DNT/README.md

 #### Usage

-Create `njs-switch.dnt` file and specify the solution to look for projects, and the NuGet packages to replace with actual projects.
+Create a `switcher.json` file and specify the solution to look for projects, and the NuGet packages to replace with actual projects.
 The involved projects are only specified by the solution path in the settings file:

 **Sample:** Here we create a switcher file for [NSwag](http://nswag.org) which references libraries of [NJsonSchema](http://njsonschema.org) to work on both projects in a single solution: